learnrelay/learnrelay/content/mutations/relay-store.md

   getFatQuery () {
     return Relay.QL`
-      fragment on CreatePokemonPayload {          // The fragment is always named as the mutation name + Payload (CreatePokemon + Payload) pokemon
+      fragment on CreatePokemonPayload {          // The fragment is always named as the mutation name + 'Payload' (CreatePokemon + Payload) pokemon
         edge
         viewer {